-Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Progress achieved this year Funds Expended (Resources) 80% of students reflect improved Literacy and Numeracy results through school based formative assessments (Hattie 0.4).
-Implementation and professional development for all staff in the Language, Learning and Literacy (L3) program (K-2), Targeted Early Numeracy (K-2), Taking off With Numeracy (3-6 CoS Initiative) programs in line the Australian Curriculum.
-Resources purchased and teacher professional learning provided to build staff skills in planning and development of literacy and numeracy programs. \$25000 School achieves state expected growth in Literacy and Numeracy between Year 3 and Year 5 in NAPLAN.
-Stage 2 and Stage 3 teachers improved their understanding and implementation of the TOWN (Taking Off With Numeracy) initiative through peer observations and ongoing TPL (Teacher Professional Learning) throughout the year.
-All staff engaged in professional learning for the English syllabus with a focus on Objective C and E, Australian Literature, Programming with the Quality Teaching Framework and Objective and dot point tracking.
-Supervisors supported teachers, through a culture of continual self reflection and refinement of current practice to write quality multi-modal programs based on the Australian Curriculum. \$8300
+Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year 80% of students reflect improved Literacy and Numeracy results through school based formative assessments (Hattie 0.4). \$28000 Implementation and professional development for all staff in the Language, Learning and Literacy (L3) program (K-2), Targeted Early Numeracy (K-2), Taking off With Numeracy (3-6 CoS Initiative) programs in line the Australian Curriculum.
+Resources purchased and teacher professional learning provided to build staff skills in planning and development of literacy and numeracy programs.
+School achieves state expected growth in Literacy and Numeracy between Year 3 and Year 5 in NAPLAN. \$9000 Stage 2 and Stage 3 teachers improved their understanding and implementation of the TOWN (Taking Off With Numeracy) initiative through peer observations and ongoing TPL (Teacher Professional Learning) throughout the year.
+All staff engaged in professional learning for the English syllabus, Australian Literature, Programming with the Quality Teaching Framework and Objective and dot point tracking.
+Supervisors supported teachers, through a culture of continual self reflection and refinement of current practice to write quality multi-modal programs based on the Australian Curriculum.